PyMamba/mamba-framework/docs/development/view.rst

 Auto compiling LESS scripts
 ===========================

-Mamba can auto-compile _less scripts if the `lessc` tool has been istalled on the system as its available to the user that is running the mamba application.
+Mamba can auto-compile `LESS <http://lesscss.org/>`_ scripts if the `lessc` tool has been istalled on the system as its available to the user that is running the mamba application.
 In case that the `lessc` tool is not installed on the system, the raw contents of the less file are returned as fallback.

 To add a |less| resource to our applicatin we should just place the |less| file into the `application/view/stylesheets` directory with the following header: